-The Fédération Internationale de Natation (FINA) was founded 19 July 1908 during the Olympic Games in London (GBR).
-Eight national federations were responsible for the formation of FINA: Belgium, Denmark, Finland, France, Germany, Great Britain, Hungary and Sweden.
+The Fédération Internationale de Natation (FINA) was founded on 19 July 1908 during the Olympic Games in London (GBR).
+Eight National Federations were responsible for its formation: Belgium, Denmark, Finland, France, Germany, United Kingdom, Hungary and Sweden.

-Since 1973, FINA organises World Championships with a programme that includes Swimming, Diving, High Diving, Water Polo, Synchronised Swimming and Open Water Swimming.
-The next editions will take place in Budapest (HUN, 2017) and Gwangju (KOR, 2019).
+Since 1973, FINA has organised the World Championships with a programme that includes Swimming, Diving, High Diving, Water Polo, Artistic Swimming, and Open Water Swimming.
+The previous edition took place in Budapest (HUN, 2017) and the next edition will be in Gwangju (KOR, 2019).

-FINA and its aquatic disciplines are also a pillar of the Olympic Movement and give a decisive contribution to the success of the Games.
-Swimming is part of the Olympic programme since 1896, Water Polo became the first team sport in the Games in 1900, and Diving made its appearance in 1904.
-Eighty years later, in 1984, Synchronised Swimming joined the Olympic ‘club’, while Marathon Swimming (10km race for men and women) is included in the Olympic programme since 2008.
+FINA and its aquatic disciplines are a pillar of the Olympic Movement and make a significant contribution to the success of the Games.
+Swimming has been part of the Olympic programme since 1896.
+In 1900, Water Polo became the first team sport in the Games; Diving made its appearance in 1904 and Artistic Swimming in 1984.
+Marathon Swimming (10km race for men and women) has been included in the Olympic programme since 2008.

-In September 2015, under the presidency of Dr. Julio C. Maglione, FINA comprises 207 National Member Federations in the five continents.
-The principal objectives are the following:
+In January 2018, under the presidency of Dr. Julio C. Maglione, FINA comprises 209 National Member Federations in five continents.
+Its principal objectives are:

-Today, FINA controls the development of the following aquatic events:
+Today, FINA manages the development of the following Aquatics events: